clebertmoura/poke-station/README.md

 # Setup the environment

+This application is ready to be executed using localhost DNS or the specific DNSs below:

+- app.pokestation.com
+- auth.pokestation.com

-1. Before running the docker-compose, we need to configure the following DNSs in your `/etc/hosts` file, to be able to access the application using these DNSs:
+To use the specific DNSs, before running the docker-compose, we need to configure the following DNSs in your `/etc/hosts` file, to be able to access the application using these DNSs:

 ```
 127.0.0.1       app.pokestation.com